Sabicool/Medicine/01 Disciplines/Clinical/Conditions/Post-Cardiac Arrest.md

 - In the first 24 hours aim for a termpature of 32-36 degrees (targeted temperature management) except in:
 	- Those with obvious good neurology
 	- Those with uncontrollable bleeding (colder temperatures cause less platelet aggregation)
-- aim for a MAP > 65 mmHg and a SBP > 90 mmHg
+- Aim for a MAP > 65 mmHg and a SBP > 90 mmHg
+	- MAP goals can later be adjusted and individualised for example:
+		- A higher MAP goal in a patient with oliguria and chronic hypertension
+		- A lower MAP goal in a patient with cardiogenic shock
 - Aim for a BSL between 8-10
 	- NG feeding can commence during TTM
 - Sedation